• Skip to primary navigation

 5 - Savory

-Savory, often forgotten in a myriad of herb racks, deserves more recognition as a substitute for rosemary.
-It's there when you need it, quietly enhancing your dishes with savory delight.
+Savory (Satureja hortensis), often forgotten in many herb racks, deserves more recognition as a substitute for rosemary.
+It's there when you need it, quietly improving your dishes with savory delight.

 Characteristics: Savory's fine leaves offer a slightly peppery taste and are softer than most of our rosemary alternatives.

-Tips and Ratios: Use twice the amount of savory as you would use rosemary.
-It's perfect in bean dishes, with lentils, or in a rub for grilled meats, offering a complex profile without taking the front seat.
+It's perfect in bean dishes, with lentils, or in a rub for grilled meats, offering a complex profile without taking the front seat, and pairs well with side dishes for savory scones.

 Frequently Asked Questions